DetachHead/basedpyright/docs/configuration/command-line.md

-# Command-Line
+## Command-Line

 Usage: basedpyright [options] [files...]
 (1)

-Pyright can be run as either a VS Code extension or as a command-line tool.
+basedpyright can be run as either a VS Code extension or as a command-line tool.
 The command-line version allows for the following options:

 | Flag                               | Description                                           |
 | :--------------------------------- | :---------------------------------------------------  |